mishraadityashankar/MTP/README.md

 Keywords: Software defect prediction, Machine Learning, Mixture of experts.

 ## Folder structure
+All the datasets are present in dataset folder and all the models resides inside Models folder.

 ## Steps to run -
 * Install the python setup